MFA Faculty and Student News

 Jamie was a recipient of a scholarship award for DISQUIET: Literary and Culture Exchange in Lisbon, Portugal (Summer 2014); the Scholastic Teaching Award for Fall 2013; and the Jack Kent Cooke Graduate Arts Award (Fall 2013-Spring 2015).
 Participating in Poetry Storm 3.0, she organized and hosted a reading with the Cut+Paste Society.
 Jamie’s work has been featured in Eleven Eleven, Hinchas De Poesia, As/Us, and Sin Fronteras.

-Sasha has an essay, “Blood Running,” in the current issue of Portland Review and will be interning for Copper Canyon Press this spring.
+Sasha has an essay, “Blood Running,” in the current issue of Portland Review and work in Yellow Medicine Review.
 She is a Jack Kent Cooke Graduate Arts Award recipient (Fall 2014-Spring 2016) and is currently interning at Copper Canyon Press.

 He is co-director, editor and cinematographer of a series of short films.
 His work has garnered him an official selection in the Bolder Life Festival for work on Cheyanne’s Story, and his work for Jessica’s Story won for best LGBT film in late September at the 2014 Golden Door International Film Festival.
 His 2013 film, Four Stories About Water, toured throughout the world with the traveling International Uranium Film Festival, and was an official selection of the International Uranium Film Festival in Rio de Janeiro in May of 2014.